-The next point I think that’s important to talk about is state of mind.
+The next point I think that’s important to talk about is the state of mind.
 I worked for 16 years doing executive leadership, staff development, and cultural change programs.
 Repeatedly, we began to see the most important variable—and the least recognized variable regarding importance in a business setting—is the state of mind of people within the workplace.
 It’s critical.
-It’s the biggest determinant of how productive people are, how well they listen, how well they communicate, the quality of the decisions they make, the ease with which a group can make decisions, and their ability to solve problems in a collaborative fashion.
-All these qualities are determined by state of mind.
+It’s the biggest determinant of how productive people are, how well they listen, how well they communicate, the quality of decisions, the ease with which a group can make decisions, and their ability to solve problems collaboratively.
+The state of mind determines all these qualities.

-When I worked in companies, the first thing I would do is help people become more aware of state of mind and why it is so critical.
-And furthermore, why that variable is necessary to be addressed for people to suddenly access this innate capacity for thriving, being productive and collaboration—all the things people are looking for in the workplace.
-For example, if you have two work groups working on the same task, and one is burdened with stress and the other is stress-free, it’s pretty evident which group would be able to do better with a certain task, especially in the long run.
+When I worked in companies, the first thing I would do is help people become more aware of the state of mind and why it is so critical.
+And why people must access this innate capacity for thriving, being productive suddenly, and for collaboration.
+All the things people are looking for in the workplace.
+For example, if you have two workgroups working on the same task, and one is burdened with stress, and the other is stress-free, it’s pretty evident which group would do better with a specific job, especially in the long run.

 This all becomes possible when people discover their potential for new thinking.
 Without new thinking, things don’t move forward in a business context.
 Things don’t evolve.
 Problems don’t get solved easily.
 The only things in the way of new thinking are the habits and patterns of thinking that people get caught up in without being aware that their own thinking is the problem.
 Most people have not learned that the stress they feel is being created from their own thinking.
 Most people have erroneously been taught that stress is created by circumstance.